 The Evolution Continues: BASF’s future with Board

-In view of the major benefits that the division has achieved with Board, both in terms of the tool itself and the logic of the business processes that have been established with it, BASF wants to further expand its use of the decision-making platform by creating new applications and exporting its best practices to other countries where it operates.
+In view of the major benefits that the division has achieved with Board, both in terms of the tool itself and the logic of the business processes that have been established with it, BASF wants to further expand its use of the Intelligent Planning Platform by creating new applications and exporting its best practices to other countries where it operates.
 This, in fact, has already happened.

 “One of the advantages of Board is that the construction of a tool or application does not start and end with design and implementation.
 It instead remains open to continuous improvement and adapts flexibly to changing business or market needs.
 And we can improve our tools on Board without outside help because the platform is easy to use and designed for business users.
 We have created lots of applications with Board, but our line of work is Supply Chain and Management Control, we are not IT experts.
 And yet we have been able to build and modify our algorithms, application structures, screens, and everything in-house, without being dependent on knowledge of specific programming languages,” says Michela.

 In fact, the BASF Agricultural team already has some new Board applications in mind, involving yet further integration of the platform with the Group CRM or the introduction of simulations that would increase the efficiency of deliveries to customers, thanks to a link between product availability, the arrival of goods in the warehouse, and sales targets.

 00:00:00I’m Michela Gazzola, I work for BASF, a German multinational chemical company, and I deal specifically with the agricultural sector

 00:00:15Why did you implement Board?
 We implemented Board back in 2001 because we needed to transfer all our business-related information in a faster, more flexible, and more reliable way compared with spreadsheets or email.
 In addition, we needed to collate a wealth of information from our sales force, which comprises of around 100 staff who are based away from our headquarters in Cesano.